edwin170/downr1n/README.md

 # help with something join to discord server https://discord.gg/AjEHs5ug
 # How do i jailbreak it ?

-- jailbreak with pogo: ./downr1n --jailbreak (YourVer = 14.3)
+- jailbreak with dualra1n-loader: ./downr1n --jailbreak (YourVer = 14.3) # this is not a jailbreak. when i said jailbreak i mean the process to install sileo and boostrap the device therefore dualra1n-loader only install sileo and bootstrap with the kernelpatched

-- taurine: ./downr1n --jailbreak (YourVer = 14.3) --taurine
+- taurine: ./downr1n --jailbreak (YourVer = 14.3) --taurine #not recommended

 # Credits